 The one thing that stood out was that YOU have to believe in your dream and decide that you’re going to chase it no matter what.
 Many times, we tell our dreams to the wrong person and then let it die in our hearts because they threw a bucket of ice-cold “realism” all over it.
 Don’t let that be you!

-Conversely, the memoir was also a reminder that no success or life purpose is ever achieved alone.
+On the other hand, the memoir was also a reminder that no success or life purpose is ever achieved alone.
 Many people played an integral role in the birthing stages of the company.
 Their ideas are reflected in what we see in and know about Nike today.

 Although the book got slow at times, I enjoyed learning about his journey, struggles, growth and success as an entrepreneur.
 The end was a real tear-jerker!